Terms and conditions

 We reserve the right to edit or remove comments that:

 In short, please be respectful and make sure that your comments are relevant to where they are posted.
-The views of users commenting on our social media accounts do not necessarily represent the views of Public Works and Government Services Canada or the Government of Canada.
+The views of users commenting on our social media accounts do not necessarily represent the views of Public Services and Procurement Canada or the Government of Canada.

 Social media platforms are third-party service providers and are not bound by Government of Canada standards for Web accessibility.

 If you have difficulty accessing content on our social media accounts, please contact us and we will try to solve the problem or provide you with the information in a different format.

 Information that we post is subject to the Copyright Act.

 Our social media accounts are not Government of Canada websites and represent only our presence on third-party service providers.

 For more information, please refer to our Privacy Notice regarding third-party social media.

 Many social media platforms have multiple language options and provide instructions on how to set your preferences.
 The Government of Canada respects the Official Languages Act and is committed to ensuring that our information of is available in both French and English and that both versions are equal quality.